2017 NHL expansion draft: Background

+George McPhee and Gerard Gallant respectively served as the team's first general manager and head coach.

-In the off-season before the 2015–16 NHL season, the league opened a window for ownership groups to bid for expansion teams for the first time since 2000.
-Two ownership groups submitted bids to the league, one each from Las Vegas and Quebec City.
-The Vegas bid was the first "Big Four" major professional sports league to place a franchise in Las Vegas, but the NHL previously had a limited presence in the city with annual pre-season games, beginning with an outdoor game in 1991 and the Frozen Fury series held each year since 1997.
+In the off-season before the 2015–16 NHL season, the NHL opened a window for ownership groups to bid for expansion teams for the first time since 2000.
+Two ownership groups submitted bids to the league: one each from Las Vegas and Quebec City.
+The Vegas bid would make the NHL the first "Big Four" major professional sports league to place a franchise in Las Vegas, though the league previously had a limited presence in the city with annual pre-season games, beginning with an outdoor game in 1991 and the Frozen Fury series held each year since 1997.
 Quebec City was previously home of the Quebec Nordiques, a team that had moved in 1995 and became the Colorado Avalanche; it has hosted occasional preseason games since that time, and has constructed a new ice hockey arena to receive a potential NHL team.
 Due to political delays, a bid was not submitted from Seattle despite the presence of three different ownership groups publicly campaigning to start an NHL team; a number of other potential expansion sites, such as Kansas City and Saskatchewan, declined to place bids because of cost concerns.
+Expansion to Seattle was later approved in 2018, with the franchise entering the league in 2021.

 Las Vegas was approved for the 2017–18 NHL season on June 22, 2016; at the same time the Quebec City bid was deferred, largely because of concerns over the Canadian dollar's value and the geographic balance of the league's conferences.
+Former Washington Capitals general manager George McPhee was named Las Vegas' first general manager on July 13, with the team's name revealed as the Vegas Golden Knights on November 22.
+Five days after formally entering the league on March 1, 2017, the Golden Knights signed Canadian center Reid Duke to a three-year, entry-level contract, making him the franchise's first player.
+A month later, on April 13, recently-fired Florida Panthers head coach Gerard Gallant was named Vegas' first head coach.
+The same month, the NHL announced that the Golden Knights' expansion draft selections would be announced alongside the annual NHL Awards ceremony at T-Mobile Arena, the Golden Knights' home arena.